bpbake/spatialSONET/README.md

 The alphas specify the probability of a motif W_ij and W_kl according to P(W_ij=1 and W_kl =1) = P_ij\*P_kl(1+alpha) where alpha reperesent the appropriate motif parameter, as follows.
 If i, j, and k represent distinct nodes, then alpha=alpha_recip for the motifs W_ij and W_ji, alpha=alpha_conv for the motifs are W_ij and W_ik, alpha=alpha_div for the motifs W_ij and W_kj, and alpha=alpha_chain for the motifs W_ij and W_jk, as described below.
 The alphas can be interpreted as specifying the motif frequency or the covariance between edges in the motif.

 Only a small range of parameters alpha_recip, alpha_conv, alpha_div, and alpha_chain represent actual networks.
 The function create_W raise an exception if it was not able to generate a network.
-Given their definition, the range of the alphas might appear that they could range between -1 and 1/p-1.
+Given their definition, the range of the alphas might appear that they could range approximately between -1 and (1/p_AVG)-1.
 However, in reality, their range is much smaller.
+Further, if individual entries in matrix P are too large, then there will be less flexibility among the alpha values.

 The parameters alpha_conv and alpha_div must be non-negative, as they determine the variance of the in- and out-degree distributions.
 However, when alpha_conv and alpha_div are close to their maximum values, possible combinations of alpha_recip and alpha_chain are highly restricted.

 The parameter alpha_recip can be negative.
-If alpha_recip is close to its maximum value, then network is nearly undirected, which requires alpha_conv to be approximately equal to alpha_div and alpha_chain to be near its maximum.
+If alpha_recip is close to its maximum value, then network is nearly undirected, which requires alpha_conv, alpha_div, and alpha_chain to be approximately equivalent.
 Keeping alpha_recip much smaller allows more flexibility in the other parameters.
-In fact, the algorithm is designed to ignore the alpha_recip parameter (resets it to -1) to allow for more control and attention to the other alpha parameters.
+In fact, the algorithm is designed to ignore the alpha_recip parameter to allow for more control and attention to the other alpha parameters.

-The parameter alpha_chain determines the covariance between the in- and out-degrees, the variance of which is determined by alpha_conv and alpha_div, respectively, the limits of alpha_chain depend on alpha_conv and alpha_div.
+The parameter alpha_chain determines the covariance between the in- and out-degrees.
+The variance of the in- and out-degrees are determined by alpha_conv and alpha_div, respectively, so the limits of alpha_chain depend on alpha_conv and alpha_div.

 Multiple networks with the same parameters can be generated using the generate_Ws.py script, which calls the other scripts.